X4J14/exo/README.md

 	))
 ```
 Exo "sign" command uses "signify", so, this one should be available for run.
-Make sure that the util installed to folder mentioned in system PATH variable.
+Make sure that the util installed to folder mentioned in system :PATH variable.
 ```lisp
 (exo:sign "<mod-cfg-path>" "<secure-key-path>" "<secure-key-pass>") => <<module-dir>/.hashes.sig>
 ```